We're an affiliate

 Some new parents set their furbaby up for adoption to provide more attention to their children.
 This could be traumatic and unnerving for your pets, especially to adult dogs and cats.
 In this article, we will be tackling in detail how to introduce a new baby to your cat.

 Why Introducing Your Cat To Your New Baby Matter?

 Your pet cat can become anxious when smelling the baby and hearing their high-pitched cries for the first time.
 Due to this, they can become defensive around babies and try to scare them away.

 Planning months ahead will make the transition smoother both for your baby and your feline friend.
-But do not worry, we will help you with that through this guideline that will definitely give you ideas on how to introduce your cat to your new baby.
+But do not worry, in this guide, we will help you and give you ideas on how to introduce your cat to your new baby.

 Debunking Myths About Babies and Cats Relationship